 On July 16, 2015, the enabling legislation for the Maine Background Check Center was passed by the 127th Maine Legislature.
 The new law went into effect October 15, 2015.

-In January 2017, the Maine Background Check Center began a pilot rollout program providing background checks for Long Term Care facilities followed by other mandated users throughout 2017.
-The roll out will continue into 2018 onboarding child care entities.
+In January 2017, the Maine Background Check Center began a pilot rollout program providing background checks for Long Term Care facilities followed by other mandated users throughout 2017 and into 2018.